 - If your website was an employee, would you fire it?: 5 things you wish you knew before you made your website and how to fix them now – by Alan Berg

-- Social media has become a huge part of the entertainment industry as it is now one of the best ways to promote oneself.
-After all, social media is extremely popular and easy to use.
+Social platforms have become a huge part of the entertainment industry as it is now one of the best ways to promote oneself.
+After all, social networking sites are extremely popular and easy to use.

 Other Great Business Books

 The following list of books is a great starting point for anyone who wants to get ahead in business.